 III.H.
-SUBSURFACE SOIL CONDITIONS
+SUBSURFACE SOIL CONDITIONS MAP

 Soil conditions were obtained from the Web Soil Survey mapping tool created by National Resources Conservation Service (NRCS) and the United States Department of Agriculture (USDA).
-Otero dry sandy loam, dry, 1 to 4 percent slopes are 100% of PCC's Pueblo Campus / area of interest.
+Sedillo cobbly sandy loam, 4 to 25 percent slopes and Ustic Torriorthents-Sedillo complex, 15 to percent slopes, make up nearly half of the PCC's Fremont Campus area of interest along the western edge of the site.
+Along the area of Sand Creek at the eastern edge of the campus soils consist of Aquic Ustifluvents and make up just under half of the area of interest.
+A small area of interest at the Norwest corner of the campus that includes Rizozo-Neville, complex, 3 to 30 percent slopes comprises the balance.
 Reference the Web Soil Survey Map provided below for context and additional information can be found at https://websoilsurvey.nrcs.usda.gov/app/